-The Resistance Saga will open in New York at Lincoln Center as part of the Human Rights Watch Film Festival on June 11th, 2017.
-Watching the three films together, followed by a forum with the filmmakers and the powerful women leading the Guatemalan resistance, and concluding with a concert by rising Mayan singer/songwriter Sara Curruchich (who recorded a song for the 500 YEARS soundtrack), is sure to be an unforgettable experience and a unique opportunity to engage with the wisdom of the Mayans.
+The Resistance Saga opened in New York at Lincoln Center as part of the Human Rights Watch Film Festival on June 11th, 2017.
+Watching the three films together, followed by a forum with the filmmakers and the powerful women leading the Guatemalan resistance, and concluding with a concert by rising Mayan singer/songwriter Sara Curruchich (who recorded a song for the 500 YEARS soundtrack), was an unforgettable experience and a unique opportunity for audience who engaged with the wisdom of the Mayans.

 The Resistance Saga at the Lincoln Center